-In 1975, The University of Texas at Arlington received a $33,000 grant from the Texas Rehabilitation Commission under the direction of Jim Hayes.
+In 1975, under the direction of Jim Hayes, The University of Texas at Arlington received a $33,000 grant from the Texas Rehabilitation Commission.
 Hayes` concept was to use $23,000 to begin a live in attendants program enabling severely disabled students to live on campus, and the remaining $10,000 would be used to build an adaptive sports program.
-In the fall of 1976 the FreeWheelers, what would become the Movin` Mavs, began with only a handful of players.
+In the fall of 1976 the FreeWheelers began with only a handful of players.
 The team won its first game against University of Houston before winning 4 straight Texas Intercollegiate State titles from 1978 to 1981.
 The team tried to join the National Wheelchair Basketball Association`s Central Intercollegiate Conference (what would later become the Intercollegiate League) in 1981, but they were not eligible.
 After being unable to field a team in 1982, the team returned to the court in 1983.
 A huge moment came in 1989 with the establishment of the Andrew David Beck Memorial Scholarship as the first full scholarship for adaptive sports in the country.
-In 1990 the team officially became the Movin` Mavs, and placed 4th at intercollegiate nationals that year in Marshall, Minnesota.
+It was established in honor of Andrew Beck who was a star in Wheelchair Track, and Wheelchair Rugby, who tragically was killed while crossing the street on his first night of Graduate courses at UT-Arlington.
+In 1990 the team officially became the Movin` Mavs, and placed 4th at Intercollegiate Nationals that year in Marshall, Minnesota.
 After that the team won 4 straight titles from 1991 to 1994.
 This was followed by titles in 1997, 2002, and 2006.
-The Movin` Mavs have expanded over the years to offer Intercollegiate Wheelchair Tennis, and in 2013 the Lady Movin` Mavs.
+The Movin` Mavs have expanded over the years to offer Intercollegiate Wheelchair Tennis, and in 2013 the Lady Movin` Mavs whom, in their second season as an Intercollegiate team (the team was not considered Intercollegiate in 2013-14) locked up their first title with a 64-51 win over rivals University of Illinois.
+Other notable achievements include two Intercollegiate Wheelchair Tennis titles in 2004, and 2014.
 The program continues to grow, and provide inspiration to so many people.

 Contact MMTV | Website by Jeremy Schack | Find MMTV on Facebook